ThisIsJustARandomGuy/dobson-star-tracker/README.md

 My example uses a version of the well-known [RepRap Discount Full Graphics Smart Controller](https://reprap.org/wiki/RepRapDiscount_Full_Graphic_Smart_Controller).
 The only connection between the two Arduino boards is via the two cables connected to RX2 and TX2 on the Display Unit.
 For more information + code for the display unit head over to [ThisIsJustARandomGuy/telescope-display-unit/](https://github.com/ThisIsJustARandomGuy/telescope-display-unit/).

 ![Wiring without the display unit](docs/img/Wiring_With_Display.png)

+# Aligning using the display unit

+If you have a display unit, you can use it to easily align the telescope.
+This works with/without Stellarium.
+To align the telescope when using a display unit, do the following:

+1. Start the display unit and scope
+2. Navigate to "Set Alignment" -> "Stars"
+3. Look through the list and select a star that's visible in the sky
+4. Once you click the star in the list, the motors of the telescope will turn off
+5. Align the telescope to the star you have selected
+6. Click again and confirm the alignment
+7. The motors will turn on again and the telescope is now aligned.

 ## Serial Commands